-\textsf{Critical point determination:} Accurate determination of the critical point is necessary to effect accurate finite-size scaling.
+Accurate determination of the critical point is necessary to effect accurate finite-size scaling.
 In the case of the $k$-regular network, the critical point can be determined analytically.
 However, for the power-law, small-world, and hierarchical modular networks, determination of the critical point can be done in two ways.
-The naive approach is to simply tune $q$ for fixed $N$ and $p$ until power-laws appear in the outbreak distribution.
+The naive approach is to simply tune $q$ for fixed $N$ and $p$ until power-laws appear in the avalanche distribution.
 However, this is prone to finite-size effects: for fixed $p$ and $N$, the largest power-laws in the $P(s)$ distribution will appear at the pseudo-critical point, corresponding to a larger $q_c(N)$ value than the true $q_c(N \rightarrow \infty)$.
 Finite-size effects similarly cripple approaches based on just the appearance of the giant component or the diverging susceptibility.

 Instead, we employ the method of de Souza et al.~\cite{de2011new} and consider the quantity $B = g \frac{\langle s^2 \rangle_c}{\langle s \rangle_c^2}$, which was shown to have no finite-size dependence at the critical point.
-Therefore, for fixed $p$, the critical point $q_c$ can be found as the intersection point of the $B(q)$ curves for different values of $N$ (see supplementary Fig.~\ref{fig:si_sw_binder_1e-3}\textbf{a}).
-This enables the numerical determination of the $p$, $q$ critical line for arbitrary networks.
-In the supplementary, we use this technique to develop a phase-diagram for the small-world network (see supplementary Fig.~\ref{fig:si_sw_binder_1e-3}\textbf{b}).
+Therefore, for fixed $p$, the critical point $q_c$ can be found as the intersection point of the $B(q)$ curves for different values of $N$ (see Fig.~\ref{fig:sw_binder_1e-3}\textbf{a}).
+This enables the numerical determination of the $p$, $q$ critical lines for the networks discussed in the main text (cf. Fig.~\ref{fig:phase_diagrams} and Table~\ref{tab:critical_fits}).